nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscale:** Pertaining to the size scale at which the materials are designed and function.

-### Expanded Definition and Usage\nNanomaterials are pivotal in pushing the boundaries of technology and science.
+### Expanded Definition and Usage:
+Nanomaterials are pivotal in pushing the boundaries of technology and science.
 In medicine, their ability to interact at the cellular and molecular levels enables advanced diagnostic capabilities and highly targeted therapies.
 In electronics, their unique electrical characteristics lead to the creation of smaller, faster, and more energy-efficient components.
 Additionally, nanomaterials play a critical role in environmental applications, providing effective solutions for pollution detection, filtration, and remediation through enhanced reactivity and absorbance.
 In energy technologies, they contribute to the development of new, more efficient solar cells and batteries, crucial for the transition towards sustainable energy sources.